 Being a perfect blend of lush nature, majestic hills, gushing streams, and postcard-like views of the Himalayas, camping in Manali doesn’t get better anywhere else other than the campsites near the Beas River.
 Originating from the Beas Kund region nestled amidst Himalayas, Beas river cascades down till the Sutlej Basin in the state of Punjab.
 Stretching for about 470 kilometers, Beas River serves as one of the best sites in Manali for riverside camping.

 Best Camps Near Beas River: Into Wild Himalaya Camps, Rock Zone Adventure, Campaign in Manali, and more.

 2. Solang Valley

 Perched above the mesmerizing valley of Kullu, the marvelous Solang Valley serves as yet another stunning campsite near which is located at the distance of about 14 kilometers from the city center.
 Named after the nearby village of Solang, this valley is the perfect combination of scenic vistas and snow.
-Undoubtedly an abode for the adventure souls, Solang Valley serves as the picturesque paradise for skiing, cable-car rides, paragliding, and other adventure sports other than camping in Manali.
+Undoubtedly an abode for the adventure souls, camping in Solang Valley serves as the picturesque paradise for skiing, cable-car rides, paragliding, and other adventure sports other than camping in Manali.